YANG007SUN/predict_churn_codeRefactor/README.md

 Date: 23rd Feburary 2022

 ## Project Description
-In this project, we will identify credit card customers that are most likely to churn.
-The Project will include a Python package for a machine learning project that follows coding (PEP8) and engineering best practices for implementing software (modular, documented, and tested).
-The package will also have the flexibility of being run interactively or from the command-line interface (CLI).
+In this project, I identified credit card customers that are most likely to churn.
+The Project includes a Python package for a machine learning project that follows coding (PEP8) and engineering best practices for implementing software (modular, documented, and tested).
+The package also has the flexibility of being run interactively or from the command-line interface (CLI).

 ## Project files
 `churn_library.py`: python file for creating models<br>